UNITED STATES

 Edison International's earnings are prepared in accordance with GAAP.
 Management uses core earnings (loss) internally for financial planning and for analysis of performance.
 Core earnings (loss) are also used when communicating with investors and analysts regarding Edison International's earnings results to facilitate comparisons of the company's performance from period to period.
 Core earnings (loss) are a non-GAAP financial measure and may not be comparable to those of other companies.
 Core earnings (loss) are defined as earnings attributable to Edison International shareholders less non-core items.
 Non-core items include income or loss from discontinued operations and income or loss from significant discrete items that management does not consider representative of ongoing earnings, such as write downs, asset impairments and other income and expense related to changes in law, outcomes in tax, regulatory or legal proceedings, and exit activities, including sale of certain assets and other activities that are no longer continuing.

 Beginning July 1, 2023, SCE implemented a customer-funded wildfire self-insurance program.
-With the commencement of this program, Edison International and SCE no longer consider claims-related losses for wildfires to be representative of ongoing earnings and are treating such costs as non-core items prospectively.
+With the commencement of this program, Edison International and SCE no longer consider claims-related losses for wildfires to be representative of ongoing earnings and treat such costs as non-core items.
 For additional information on the customer-funded self-insurance program, see "Management Overview—Customer-Funded Self-Insurance" in the 2023 MD&A.

 4